 There are several plants that deter potato beetles.
 Try planting at least one or two of them alongside or even interplanted with your potatoes.
 A few good options include catnip, tansy, and sage.
 Be aware that catnip and tansy can spread easily.
 You can keep them in check by not letting them go to seed and pulling any unwanted young plants right away.
 Several varieties of sage are pretty good about staying in place.

 Mulching heavily with straw not only helps keep the tubers out of the sunlight but also creates a habitat for predators of the Colorado potato beetle.
 If you can attract ground beetles, ladybugs, and green lacewings, they'll do a lot of the hard work for you.

 Certain varieties of potatoes, such as Russet Burbank, have proven to be resistant to potato beetles.
 Another good practice is to plant early varieties since potato beetle damage only gets worse as the season goes on and all the eggs hatch.
 Consider planting Caribe, Norland, or Yukon Gold potatoes; these are all great early-season options.

 Organic Treatments for Colorado Potato Beetle

-There are a few methods that work well against potato beetle.
+There are a few methods that work well against potato beetle once plants are infested.
 They all require that you pay close attention to what is happening in the garden and act quickly.
 If you can start combating the beetles as soon as you see evidence of them you have a better chance of saving your potato crop.
 Effective organic controls include treating with insecticidal oil and removing the bugs manually.